 This is a failsafe characteristic which provides you with considerably greater security than is possible from your bank.
 After all, your bank probably has to effect payment on your behalf to hundreds of different places in the banking system.
 It cannot switch them off and still be useful to you.
 We on the other hand can switch them all off, and we are much more secure for you because of it.

-Every day BullionVault publishes the proof of your gold ownership on-line.
+Every day BullionVault publishes the proof of your ownership on-line.

 We want you to be 100% confident in BullionVault records, so we have our own Daily Audit checked annually by our own external auditors - Albert Goodman.
 They examine our procedures, confirm our arithmetic, check that the vault operators issued the bar lists, check that the banks issued the bank statements, and then publish their report on us on their own website - so when you read it you'll know that it is properly and independently produced.

-We believe this proves beyond argument that your gold holding is part of the gold held independently of us by our vault operator, as "BullionVault Client" property.
+We believe this proves beyond argument that your bullion holding are part of the bullion held independently of us by our vault operators, as "BullionVault Client" property.

 If you wish you can drill down to your own personal record and then using RSS download this proof automatically to your computer.
-Then you will automatically receive via your preferred newsreader software a newly verified 'certificate' of your gold ownership refreshed every day of the year.
+Then you will automatically receive via your preferred newsreader software a newly verified 'certificate' of your gold and silver ownership refreshed every business day of the year.

 You can check up on Albert Goodman themselves at the website of the Institute of Chartered Accountants for England and Wales.Summary

-Taking the BullionVault commitment to record keeping transparency, together with the burglar alarm, the integrity of our vaults, our insurance arrangements, the single route out for your money, the offshore storage capability, rapid transferability, and other elements of our security features, we believe we have produced the safest environment on Earth for our customers to store their gold.
+Taking the BullionVault commitment to record keeping transparency, together with the burglar alarm, the integrity of our vaults, our insurance arrangements, the single route out for your money, the offshore storage capability, rapid transferability, and other elements of our security features, we believe we have produced the safest environment on Earth for our customers to store their gold and silver.

-Ownership of your gold in BullionVault is outright.
-BullionVault gold is not subject to a trust deed, and it is not anyone's liability.
+Ownership of your gold and silver in BullionVault is outright.
+BullionVault bullion is not subject to a trust deed, and it is not anyone's liability.
 It is - quite simply - your outright property from the instant you buy it to the instant you sell it.

-In accepting the BullionVault Terms of Business you have engaged BullionVault as a custodian of your gold.
+In accepting the BullionVault Terms of Business you have engaged BullionVault as a custodian of your bullion.
 BullionVault has subcontracted the physical custody of your bullion to the vault operators.
-BullionVault has retained responsibility for administration and record keeping, which is performed through the BullionVault.com website.
+BullionVault has retained responsibility for administration and record keeping, which is performed through the BullionVault website.

 These are unusually strong property rights for you because there is no intermediation via trusts or company balance sheets.
 The gold is your personal property and is treated under English law as a "bailment".